 As dispute resolution mechanisms grapple with the ongoing fallout from the Covid-19 pandemic, entities are considering alternative options to avoid potential inefficiencies or anticipated bottlenecks in the courts.
 One option is to refer disputes to arbitration.
-In this article, Senior Associate in our International Arbitration team Veronica Connolly examines tribunals’ powers in relation to evidential orders and how these can be supported or supplemented by the courts.
+In this article, we examine tribunals’ powers in relation to evidential orders and how these can be supported or supplemented by the courts.

 Arbitration is a consensual and flexible process to resolve disputes in a legally enforceable manner outside the courts.
 It is already the favoured mechanism of dispute resolution for a number of industries, particularly those operating across borders.

 In evaluating the merits of a referral to arbitration, parties will weigh up the well-versed advantages of arbitration against the potential disadvantages (whether perceived or otherwise) of having a dispute resolved by a tribunal rather than by the courts.

 One consideration may be the suggestion that tribunals are unwilling or unable to make orders, or sanction parties that wilfully flout or ignore orders, with the same weight and willingness that a court could in litigation proceedings.
 This can be particularly important in the context of disputes between parties about evidence, such as which documents have to be produced to the other side.
 The question of the scope of a tribunal’s powers is, therefore, of paramount importance.